 Treat yourself to an all-inclusive glamping getaway at Mount Engadine Lodge, in the heart of Kananaskis Country!

 Partnership disclosure: Mount Engadine Lodge generously hosted us, but all words and opinions are my own.
+As an Expedia affiliate, I earn a small commission on bookings at no extra cost to you.
+Thanks for supporting our family business!

 With a secluded setting and divine dining, Mount Engadine Lodge is the perfect mountain getaway.
 And getting there is half the fun!
 Bumping along Spray Lakes Road, we are brought to a halt by some wild jaywalkers.
 Bighorn sheep, with lambs in tow, are lazily crossing the road.
 They look at us curiously for a moment – the feeling is mutual – before scrambling up the rocky slope on the left.